 Measuring Weight Loss

 The best measure of how well you are succeeding at weight loss is the number on the scale.
-It is important to monitor their weight on a weekly basis at least.
+It is important to monitor your weight on a weekly basis at least.
 This will give you the best indication of whether your current calorie level is helping you get to your goals.
 After all, weight loss comes down to expending more calories than taking in, therefore creating a deficit.

 An unhealthy, unbalanced diet has been scientifically proven to contribute to many of these chronic conditions and to promote obesity and other health concerns.
 All SSHE plans, in combination with a physician approved regimen, can help control blood pressure, cholesterol, blood sugars and electrolyte levels while reducing weight and overall body fat safely.